 - Gathering evidence, writing reports and responding to government consultation exercises/informing policy making.

-LSSI will offer the postgraduate a bursary to cover their time and expenses.
+LSSI will offer the postgraduate a bursary to cover their expenses.
 If the project entails costs that are outside of this, these would need to be covered by the partner organisation.

 If you would like to discuss the scheme further, please contact H.E.Crow@leeds.ac.uk (0113 3438468).